ryaka/rheakara/content/blog/world-bmi-pt1.md

 and Palau as obese

-The only other country where this statement holds true is Kuwait, although there are many of other countries that are just shy of making the cut.
-For example, here in my home country the U.S of A, men and women are only about 1 BMI point away.
+The only other country where this statement holds true is Kuwait, although there are many other countries that are just shy of making the cut.
+For example, here in my home country the U.S of A, male and female are only about 1 BMI point away.

 ## Results by income